Interim Director: Marti Kolb

 There is an overhang on the side of our

-building under which computers and electronics (No TVs or large appliances) can be placed for recycling.**
+building for recycling computers and electronics (Absolutely No TVs or large appliances).

 We are always looking for community volunteers joining together to get the word out about recycling, conducting community clean-ups, and providing ideas to move recycling forward in Licking County!
 To learn about volunteer opportunities or to get involved in a clean-up effort contact our office at 740-670-5125 or email us.